-An application must include the online application form completed, transcripts from all previous institutions (baccalaureate and masters), GRE scores or other evidence of quantitative ability (such as good grades in statistics or advanced math courses), three letters of recommendation, a personal statement, a writing sample, a CV or r??sum??, a one minute application video, and TOEFL (or IELTS) scores (for international students only).
+An application must include the completed online application form, transcripts from all previous institutions (baccalaureate and masters), GRE scores or other evidence of quantitative ability (such as good grades in statistics or advanced math courses), three letters of recommendation, a personal statement, a writing sample, a resume or curriculum vita, a one minute application video, and (for international students only) TOEFL (or IELTS) scores.

 University of Delaware online application

-You letters of recommendation should come from an academic, employer, and/or other professional source that can address your scholarship potential.
-While academic recommendations are preferred (former professors or academic advisers) other sources will be accepted.
+Your letters of recommendation should come from a professor, employer, and/or other professional source that can address your potential to succeed in our graduate program.
+Recommendations from former professors or academic advisers are preferred, but other sources will be accepted.

 An undergraduate GPA of 3.0 or higher as well as a within major minimum GPA of 3.0 is required.
 If the applicant has earned a master's degree, a minimum GPA of 3.5 is required for that degree.

-If you believe that the University of Delaware is the program that is the best fit for you and your goals then yes you should.
-Those that meet standard minimum requirements are not guaranteed admission nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer appropriate strengths and skills.
-Admissions decisions are made based upon all of the information about an applicant, not just on one specific element of the application.
+If you believe the UD Communication Department graduate programs are the best fit for you and your goals then you should apply.
+Those that meet standard minimum requirements are not guaranteed admission nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer other strengths and skills.
+Admission decisions are made based upon a holistic review of the applicant, not on any specific element of the application.

-Decisions for funded students are typically made in mid-February.
-After that time, until the May 1 final deadline, admissions decisions are made on a rolling basis as applications are received.
+Offer letters for funded students are typically sent before the end of February.
+Between February and the May 1 final application deadline, admission decisions are made on a rolling basis as applications are received.

 If you receive a teaching or research assistantship from the Department of Communication then you will receive a stipend.
 The amount of the stipend is determined by the graduate college each year.
-You may also receive a tuition scholarship, however all students are required to pay the student fees required of all students.
+You may also receive a tuition scholarship, however all students are required to pay the student fees.

 It typically takes 2 years to complete the M.A. program for a full time student.
 A Ph.D. student who is admitted with a completed Master’s degree will take 4 years to completion; a Ph.D. student admitted with only a baccalaureate degree will take 5-6 years to completion.

 If a student finishes all coursework but it takes them longer to finish a master's thesis or a doctoral dissertation there is no financial penalty.
-Once a student is in the thesis or dissertation writing phase they may remain an active student at the University of Delaware by enrolling as a sustaining student; enroll in UNIV899 Master's Sustaining for MA students or UNIV999 Ph.D.
-Sustaining for PhD students.
-Learn more about sustaining fees, which are a fraction of full tuition rates.
+Once a student is in the thesis or dissertation writing phase they may remain an active student at the University of Delaware by enrolling for credits as a sustaining student.
+Sustaining fees are a fraction of full tuition rates.

 Our research-based graduate programs are only offered in person.
-But we offer an online MA in Strategic Communication which teaches you to drive tactical communications initiatives with concentration in Public Relations and Digital and Social Media.
+But we offer an online M.A. in Strategic Communication which teaches you to drive tactical communications initiatives with concentration in Public Relations and Digital and Social Media.

-We do offer a part-time program for the MA degree.
-If a student is interested in seeking our MA program part-time it is recommended that they contact the Director of Graduate Studies, Dr. James Angelini (email@example.com), for more information.
+We do offer part-time options.
+If a student is interested in a part-time course load, it is recommended that they contact the Director of Graduate Studies, Dr. Jennifer Lambe (email@example.com), for more information.